ACTIVITIES AND SEASONS

 Campfires are seldom possible due to precipitation.
 Driftwood is abundant and a good source of firewood when camping along the coast.

-Maps are available for purchase at the Yakutat Ranger Station.
+Maps are strongly recommended, but not currently available for purchase in Yakutat.
+Topography maps can be purchased online at the USGS Store.
 Phone prior to your trip to speak with a ranger about suggested routes of travel.

 Tide books are an especially important item if boating, kayaking, fishing or hiking the coast.
 Remember to camp above the high tide line, always secure your boat or kayak when on shore, and access the outwash streams and river channels at high slack water.
 If you cross a stream or walk the beach at low tide remember that conditions may be drastically different should you return by the same route a couple hours later.